What is revenue-based financing?

-Revenue-based funding is a way for companies to secure growth capital similar to an equity investment but without any dilution or loss of control.
-A company agrees to pay a small portion of future monthly revenues to an investor, instead of selling an ownership stake in return for cash.
-In fact, revenue-based funding is typically used to replace or even complement an equity investment because it offers the patience, flexibility and agility of equity but does not require a valuation excercise, governance involvement, dilution or a future liquidity event.
-Companies use revenue-based funding to support their growth while maintaining control of the business and keeping the value they create.
+Revenue-based financing is a way for companies to secure growth capital similar to an equity investment but without any dilution or loss of control.
+A company agrees to pay a small portion of future monthly revenues to an investor instead of selling an ownership stake in return for cash.
+In fact, revenue-based financing is typically used to replace, or even complement, an equity investment because it offers the patience, flexibility, and agility of equity but does not require a valuation exercise, governance involvement, dilution, or a future liquidity event.
+High-tech enterprises and other businesses we work with see great benefits from revenue-based financing that supports their growth while allowing them to maintain control of the business and keep the value they create.

 What size companies does Decathlon work with?